 The EPP authorization code will be emailed to the address associated with the account.

 Generally you can go ahead without checking any optional extras, but if you don’t want to be sent scam and spam emails from people trying to get you to pay for registration again or to order overblown search engine optimization (SEO) services, you may want to check “the “privacy protection” option.
-New domains seem to attract a lot of scammers and every website gets SEO offers (with dire warnings), all the time.
+New domains seem to attract a lot of scammers and every website gets SEO offers (with dire warnings and/or over-blown promises of achieving #1 position), all the time.